denten-books/plain-text/2-surface.md

 disseminating texts are reduced to a minimum, while the barriers to comprehension increase.

-Denning
-I propose 1968 as the year in which the contemporary textual condition takes its present form.
+I nominate the year 1968 as the year in which the contemporary textual condition takes its present, completed form.
+Subsequent generations of computational devices change in terms of size, speed, ubiquity but retain essentially the same architecture, which utilizes (a) programmable storage media (b) magnetic, solid state, and other forms of opaque internal memory and (c) keyboards and screen displays for human-machine interaction.
+The addition of the screen completed the circuit between human-initiated input and human-legible output.
+The screen solved the problem of magnetic illegibility.
+Using the screen, the reader and the typist could now "open a window" onto the submerged world of magnetic storage.
+The screen monitors and displays.

+In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's hidden internal state.
+In practice, the machine operator must have trust in the system design to render its internal states faithfully.
+And because system control characters grew from several machine instructions in the first decades of the twentieth century to complicated and infinitely "Turing-complete" programming languages by the 1950s, much of the systems internals are habitually hidden from the average machine user.
+For convenience's sake, and later for loftier reasons like intellectual rights management and system security, the user is given access to partial, simulated representations of machine internals.
+Such compromise informs the system architecture of most consumer devices, from digital cameras to mobile phones, and to electronic book readers.

 On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so computer professionals attending the Fall Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
 The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic* [@bush_as_1945].
 Speaking a little over an hour,  through a headset, in a prerecorded address, Engelbart features functional (live) prototypes of the following: graphical user interfaces, video conferencing, remote camera monitoring, links and hypertext, version control, text search, image manipulation, windows-based user interfaces, digital slides, networked machines, mouse, stylus, and joystick inputs, and "what you see is what you get" (WYSIWYG) word processing.

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)